On The Robustness of Price-Anticipating Kelly Mechanism: Efficiency Loss of Benign users

-Here, we compute the NE when the utilities of the benign agents are linear functions of the viewers' attention.
-Our purpose is to scrutinize the participation of players on top of an explicit-form NE.
-Based on the \textbf{NE\_CONDs}, we hereby present a method to search the explicit NE within $N$ steps.
-The first step is to compute $\bx^*$ by assuming the participation of $n{=}N$ benign agents at the NE.
-If $x_i^*$ is positive for all $\SA_i{\in} \SA$, the NE is obtained.
-Otherwise, if any $x_i^*$ is negative, this means that some of the benign agents or the malicious agent do not participate in the timeline competition.
-By removing the concurrent benign agent with the smallest valuation or the malicious agent, we proceed to search until $n{=}1$.
-For any $n$ benign agents at the NE, $x_i^*$ is given by
+A simple search method is shown in Algorithm \ref{algo1}.
+The first step is to compute $\bx^*$ by assuming the participation of $n=N$ benign users at the NE.
+If $x_i^*$ is positive for all $\SA_i\in\SA$, the NE is obtained.
+Otherwise, if any $x_i^*$ is negative, this means that some of the benign users or the misbehaving user do not participate in the competition.
+By removing the concurrent benign user with the smallest valuation or the misbehaving user, we proceed to search until $n{=}1$.